 Butter is made from dairy milk and salt.
 Margarine, on the other hand, can be made from a variety of substances.
 The first of these is any edible animal or vegetable oil such as corn oil or sunflower oil.
 Its liquid component can be made from milk, water, or sometimes a liquid protein mixture derived from soybean.

-1 For many years the major creameries for butter manufacturing were located in the states of the Eastern seaboard, but the flourishing of a more industrialized agriculture in the Midwest led to the predominance of butter-making facilities there.
+1 For many years the major creameries for butter manufacturing were located in the states of the Eastern seaboard, but the flourishing of more industrialized agriculture in the Midwest led to the predominance of butter-making facilities there.
 The modern butter-making process begins when fresh cow’s milk from dairy farms is brought into the facility.
 The product is inspected, classified into different groups according to its adjudged quality, and then filtered to remove impurities.
-Then the milk is separated by means of centrifugal force.
+Then the milk is separated using centrifugal force.
 It is pumped into a large, cylindrical, vertical rotator device.
 When turned on, this rotator spins the liquid until the cream rises to the top.
 The cream is then fed into large stainless steel vats or heat exchangers and heated to 180°F (82°C) for about 30 minutes in the pasteurization process to remove any lingering bacteria.
 The pasteurized cream is then cooled.

-2 The cream is placed in a large, mechanical churn usually made of aluminum.
+2 The cream is placed in a large, mechanical churn usually made of aluminium.
 Some of these industrial-sized churns can make 1,500-5,000 pounds (681-2270 kg) of butter at a time.
 When the churn is activated, it tumbles the cream, much like the motion of a clothes dryer, while a worker watches the process through a small glass window on the churn.
 After about 45 minutes, small granules of butter begin to form, and the butter and buttermilk are separated.
 Salt is added, and the mixture is churned further.
 When this process is completed, a stainless steel mobile device sometimes called a “boat” is placed adjacent to the opening of the mechanical churn.
 The door of the churn is opened, and the butter begins to spill out into the boat; activating the churn removes the rest.
 It is then wrapped into 64-pound (29 kg) cartons and sent to the distributor.
 There, the butter is repackaged for consumer and food-service industry use.

 1 When the ingredients arrive at the margarine manufacturing facility, they must first undergo a series of preparatory measures.
 The oil—safflower, corn, or soybean, among other types—is treated with a caustic soda solution to remove unnecessary components known as free fatty acids.
 The oil is then washed by mixing it with hot water, separating it, and leaving it to dry under a vacuum.
 Next, the oil is sometimes bleached with a mixture of bleaching earth and charcoal in another vacuum chamber.
-The bleaching earth and charcoal absorb any unwanted colorants, and are then filtered out from the oil.
+The bleaching earth and charcoal absorb any unwanted colourants and are then filtered out from the oil.
 Whatever liquid is used in the manufacturing process—milk, water, or a soy-based substance—it too must undergo preparatory measures.
 It also undergoes pasteurization to remove impurities, and if dry milk powder is used, it must be checked for bacteria and other contaminants.

 2 The oil is then hydrogenated to ensure the correct consistency for margarine production, a state referred to as “plastic” or semi-solid.
 In this process, hydrogen gas is added to the oil under pressurized conditions.
-The hydrogen particles stay with the oil, helping to increase the temperature point at which it will melt and to make the oil less susceptible to contamination through oxidation.
+The hydrogen particles stay with the oil, helping to increase the temperature point at which it will melt and make the oil less susceptible to contamination through oxidation.

 The continuous-flow process is the most commonly used method in the manufacture of margarine.
 If milk is used as the liquid base, it is joined with salt and an emulsifying agent in a chamber.
 The emulsifying agent ensures that the emulsification process—chemically defined as a suspension of small globules of one liquid in a second liquid—takes place.
 An emulsifier works by decreasing the surface tension between the oil globules and the liquid mixture, thereby helping them form chemical bonds more easily.
 The result is a substance that is neither wholly liquid nor wholly solid but rather a combination of the two called semi-solid.
 Lecithin, a natural fat derived from egg yolk, soybean, or corn, is one typical emulsification agent used in margarine manufacturing.

-3 In the initial step, the liquid, salt, and lecithin are mixed together into one tank opposite another vat holding the oils and oil-soluble ingredients.
+3 In the initial step, the liquid, salt, and lecithin are mixed into one tank opposite another vat holding the oils and oil-soluble ingredients.
 In the continuous-flow process, the contents of the two vats are fed on a timed basis into a third tank, typically called the emulsification chamber.
 While the blending process is taking place, the equipment’s sensors and regulating devices keep the mixture’s temperature near 100°F (38°C).

 4 Next, the margarine mixture is sent to a device called a Votator, the brand name for the most commonly used apparatus in U.S. margarine manufacturing.
-It has been standard equipment to the industry since the 1930s.
+It has been standard equipment for the industry since the 1930s.
 In the Votator, the margarine emulsion is cooled in what is referred to as Chamber A. Chamber A is divided into a trio of tubes that successively decrease its temperature.
 Within two minutes the mixture has reached 45-50°F (7-10°C).
 It is then pumped into a second vat called Chamber B. There it is occasionally agitated but generally left to sit still and form its semi-solid state.
 If it needs to be whipped or otherwise prepared for special consistency, the agitation is done in Chamber B.

 Quality control is an obvious concern at modern food-processing facilities.
-Unclean equipment and shoddy methodology can lead to a mass bacterial contamination that could disrupt the stomachs and even lives of thousands of consumers within a matter of days.
+Unclean equipment and shoddy methodology can lead to a mass bacterial contamination that could disrupt the stomachs and even the lives of thousands of consumers within a matter of days.
 The U.S. government, under the auspices of the Department of Agriculture, maintain specific industrial hygiene codes for modern creameries and margarine manufacturing plants.
 Inspections and fines for poorly maintained equipment or unclean conditions help keep companies in compliance.